rmittal1421/Psuedo-Unix-Terminal/README.md

 - Compile the application using: `make` (MakeFile is included in the application)
 - Run the application using './a.out' and this would trigger the application.
 - Now, you can use the pseudo-terminal (application runtime) as a normal terminal to run the described variations of `ls` command.

+# Technical Information

+The application is written in C language and if you want the use the shell, it can be done by cloning the repository since the MakeFile will take care about the buid of the application.

 # Contributing to the Application